No. 53: Don Drysdale

 “The mound is no place for charity, so I move the hitters back,” he said.
 “A lot of fellows squawk when I do this, but I’m going to keep right on doing it.
 It is strictly a matter of a pitcher’s right.
 My control is good enough (to hit a batter) with eight out of 10 pitches if I wanted. … But hitting him on purpose makes no sense. … All I want to do is get him out.
 (It) takes a professional’s attitude.”

-In 1961, Drysdale was handed a five-game suspension and fined $100 by National League president Warren Giles for hitting Cincinnati’s Frank Robinson on the right forearm.
+A year later, Drysdale was handed a five-game suspension and fined $100 by National League president Warren Giles for hitting Cincinnati’s Frank Robinson on the right forearm.

-The next time the Dodgers were in Cincinnati, where Giles had his office, Drysdale explained how he stopped at a bank and got $100 worth of pennies.
-He walked to Giles’ office, and placed the bag of them on the desk of Giles’ secretary and walked back to his hotel room, feeling proud of himself.
+As Drysdale explained in his 1990 autobiography “Once A Bum, Always A Dodger,” he admited to having been warned by umpire Dusty Boggess for pitching too tight to the Reds hitters prior to his ejection.
+The next time the Dodgers were in Cincinnati, where Giles had his office, Drysdale said he stopped at a bank and got $100 worth of pennies, walked to Giles’ office, and placed the bag of them on the desk of Giles’ secretary and walked back to his hotel room, feeling proud of himself.

 Drysdale spent the next few hours cursing and rolling pennies.

-The Year of the Pitcher was not an easy one to claim victory over.
-Even when Drysdale had the congratulatory backing of Democratic presidential hopeful Robert F. Kennedy, who mentioned Drysdale’s 5-0 win over Pittsburgh at Dodger Stadium to get him his scoreless inning streak on June 4, ’68 to 64 innings by pitching his sixth complete-game shutout.
-Kennedy had won the California primary and gave his victory speech at the Ambassador Hotel in Los Angeles just moments before he would be assassinated.
+Even if Drysdale had the congratulatory backing of Democratic presidential hopeful Robert F. Kennedy, who mentioned his 5-0 win over Pittsburgh at Dodger Stadium that elevated his scoreless inning streak on June 4, ’68 to 64 innings after pitching his sixth complete-game shutout.
+Kennedy had won the California primary and gave his victory speech a few miles away at the Ambassador Hotel in Los Angeles– just moments before he would be assassinated.
 Drysdale was said to have carried a cassette tape of Kennedy’s remarks with him.
-Drysdale extended the record four days later on June 8 through four more innings against Philadelphia, on the day of Kennedy’s funeral.
-Drysdale and his teammates wore a black armband on their sleeve in Kennedy’s honor.

 In 1965, when Drysdale went 23-12 with a 2.77 ERA, Koufax was the unanimous 20-vote Cy Young winner (26-8, 2.04 ERA and an MLB record 382 strikeouts) and second in the NL MVP voting.
 Drysdale got himself another fifth-place spot in the NL MVP tally.